 Data_usage is an optional, informative subparameter which takes a single string argument.
 The subparameter identifies instances where the Touchstone file is intended to be used as data representing part of a larger structure for simulation.
 The permitted string arguments are listed below.
-Only one Data_Type entry is permitted per [Begin Port Map]/[End Port Map] keyword pair.
+Only one Data_usage entry is permitted per [Begin Port Map]/[End Port Map] keyword pair.